slugbyte/dumbo-utilS/README.md

-# utils for dummys like me.
+# coreutil replacements for dumbos like me.

 ## about
-I lost work one too many times, by accidently overwriting it.
+I lost work one too many times, by accidently overwriting data with coreutils.
 I made these utils to reduce the chances that would happen again.
-They provide much less dangerous clobber strategys.
+They provide much less dangerous clobber strats.

 ### trash strategy
 * files become `$trash/(basename)__(hash).trash`